ericstrobl/deepMKL/README.md

 Description
 ---

-This is the method described in Strobl EV, Visweswaran S. Deep Multiple Kernel Learning.
-ICMLA, 2013.
-The method optimizes a deep multiple kernel net by alternating optimization with the span bound.
+This is an algorithm that optimizes a deep multiple kernel net by alternating optimization with the span bound.
 It is an attempt to extend deep learning to small sample sizes.

+The algorithm is described in detail in Strobl EV, Visweswaran S. Deep Multiple Kernel Learning.
+ICMLA, 2013. http://arxiv.org/abs/1310.3101

 Code
 ---